The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

-Some facial landmarks have ambiguous definition, such as those on cheek, which leads to inconsistent annotations by different annotators.
+Some facial landmarks have ambiguous definition, such as those on cheek, leading to inconsistent annotations by different annotators.
 Besides, the landmarks in occluded facial regions also cause imprecise annotations.
-These two issues result in semantic bias and thus degraded performance of landmark localization.
-Many methods~\cite{Wu2018LAB,Zou2019LearningRF,Liu2019SemanticAF,Liu2019SemanticAF,Chen2019FaceAW,Kumar2020LUVLiFA} devoted to alleviate these issues.
+Many methods~\cite{Wu2018LAB,Zou2019LearningRF,Liu2019SemanticAF,Liu2019SemanticAF,Chen2019FaceAW,Kumar2020LUVLiFA} devote to these two issues.
 Facial boundary heatmap~\cite{Wu2018LAB} is a good choice to provide the facial geometric structure for reducing the semantic ambiguities.
-Regarding the semantic ambiguities as noisy annotation, Liu~\textit{et al.}~\cite{Liu2019SemanticAF} provides another path to estimate the real landmark location with a probabilistic model.
-More recently, KDN~\cite{Chen2019FaceAW} and LUVLi~\cite{Kumar2020LUVLiFA} proposed to simultaneously estimate the facial landmarks and the uncertainty of predictions.
+Regarding the semantic ambiguities as noisy annotation, Liu~\textit{et al.}~\cite{Liu2019SemanticAF} provide another path to estimate the real landmark location with a probabilistic model.
+More recently, KDN~\cite{Chen2019FaceAW} and LUVLi~\cite{Kumar2020LUVLiFA} propose to estimate the uncertainty of predictions.
 The uncertainty can be used to identify the images in which the face alignment fails.

-Considering the expensive cost of constructing large-scale facial landmark dataset with precise annotation, some methods~\cite{Honari2018ImprovingLL,Robinson2019LaplaceLL,Dong2019TeacherSS} explored the semi-supervised learning for facial landmark localization.
-Honari~\textit{et al.}~\cite{Honari2018ImprovingLL} presented an equivariant landmark transformation loss to make the prediction consistent with respect to different transformations on the same image.
-Based on the adversarial learning mechanism, Robinson~\textit{et al.}~\cite{Robinson2019LaplaceLL} applied a generator to produce heatmaps for the unlabeled data and a discriminator to distinguish the generated heatmaps and real heatmaps.
-Moreover, assigning pseudo landmark labels on unlabeled data~\cite{Dong2019TeacherSS} is yet another promising routine of semi-supervised learning for boosting the landmark localization.

-For the face alignment in video frames, several methods~\cite{Peng2016RED,Tai2019TowardsHA,Sun2019FABAR} were designed to solve specific issues in videos.
-For instance, to alleviate the quantification errors of resized heatmaps in high-resolution videos, fractional heatmap regression~\cite{Tai2019TowardsHA} estimated the fractional coordinates by sampling multiple points in the heatmaps.
-To cope with the motion blur issue in videos, FAB~\cite{Sun2019FABAR} utilized a structure-aware deblurring module to recover a clear face by keeping the structure consistency across neighboring frames.